hany-cloud/instagram/README.md

 4. Rename the returned values from use-auth-listener inside hooks folder.
 5. Adding global-app-actions.js inside services folder to hold all common actions that could be shred beteween multiple componenets.
 6. Remove the toggleFollow function from firebase.js in service folder.
+7. Applying Styled components with Tailwind CSS in the whole project

 ## To Do List
 	- Make a class for buttons (DONE), links, and svg icons(in navbar and actions)